Nix and Fix: Targeting 1000x Compression of 3D Gaussian Splatting with Diffusion Models: Abstract

 \section{Abstract}

 3D Gaussian Splatting (3DGS) revolutionized novel view rendering.
 Instead of inferring from dense spatial points, as implicit representations do, 3DGS uses sparse Gaussians.
-This enables real-time performance but increases space requirements, hindering applications such as immersive communication.
+This enables real-time performance but increases space requirements, hindering rate-constrained applications.
 3DGS compression emerged as a field aimed at alleviating this issue.
 While impressive progress has been made, at low rates, compression introduces artifacts that degrade visual quality significantly.
 We introduce NiFi, a method for extreme 3DGS compression through restoration via artifact-aware, diffusion-based one-step distillation.
 We show that our method achieves state-of-the-art perceptual quality at extremely low rates, down to $0.1~\text{MB}$, and towards $1000\times$ rate improvement over 3DGS at comparable perceptual performance.
-The code will be open-sourced upon acceptance.
+Code is available at: \url{https://github.com/ceteke/nifi}